 Repair, Replenish, Regenerate.
-These three Rs should be second nature to every beauty therapist and form the foundation of effective corneotherapy, but they have also been abused extensively for retail marketing purposes.
-Learn how to use these three Rs as a methodology of thinking that will truly separate corneotherapy from the domestic retail market.
+These three Rs should be second nature to every esthetician/beauty therapist and form the foundation of effective Corneotherapy, but they have also been abused extensively for retail marketing purposes.
+Learn how to use these three Rs as a methodology of thinking that will truly separate Corneotherapy from the domestic retail market.

 The Three Rs of Corneotherapy: Repair, Replenish, Regenerate

 Consider Corneotherapy the pathway to sustainable skin health, and the pathway that will care for the skin throughout the client’s lifetime.

 Learning the three Rs at school was always taught from the first day of attendance.
 Those lessons of reading, writing and arithmetic have stayed with you all of your lives, and you use them daily.

 Learning the three Rs of Corneotherapy/Skin therapy should be taught from the first day of attendance at any school for estheticians irrespective of country, and as professionals we should use them daily.

 Repair: is the first lesson.
 All clients that attend a clinic have arrived because of skin concern; this concern may be for discoloration, redness, pustules or comedones, dryness or wrinkles.
 These are all indications of compromised skin, and one where the keratinocyte has not completed the differentiation cycle efficiently enough to form the first three lines of skin barrier defence.
 These are the acid mantle, stratum corneum, and the multilamellar lipid structure (Bilayers).
 Without these three lines of skin barrier defense, the inner world of the epidermis and dermis is open to the extremes of the outer environments that contain allergens and pathogens.